The use of Opioids and Rx NSAIDs to treat pain is increasing

 Clinical research is demonstrating that topical analgesics are effective and safe.

 - In July 2017, the Journal of Pain Management published a comparison of transdermal OTC Lidocaine 3.6% and Menthol 1.25% with Rx Lidocaine 5% and placebo for back pain and arthritis8

 - The study demonstrated that there was no difference in levels of pain relief safety and quality of life between the OTC product and the 5% Rx Lidocaine patch (As Lidoderm-peak yr.
 Rx Sales = $1.3 billion USA at AWP)

 In January 2010, Clinical Therapeutics published a study from Hisamitsu Pharmaceutical Co., “Efficacy and safety profile of a topical methyl salicylate and menthol patch in adult patients with mild to moderate muscle strain: A randomized, double-blind, parallel-group, placebo-controlled, multicenter study.”
-This was the pivotal study in the company’s filing of an NDA for Salonpas Pain Relief Patch, which was approved in 2008 by FDA as the first and only Topical NSAID.9
+This was the pivotal study in the company’s filing of an NDA for Salonpas Pain Relief Patch, which was approved in 2008 by FDA.9

 In October 2017, the Journal of Pain Research published a study: “Changes in pain and concurrent pain medication use following compounded topical analgesic treatment for chronic pain: 3- and 6-month follow-up results from the prospective, observational Optimizing Patient Experience and Response to Topical Analgesics study” (OPERA)10

 - Eye-opening, preliminary study employed compounded topical (Flurbiprofen, Diclofenac Ketoprofen) NSAID creams interventionally on moderate to severe pain sufferers of arthritic, musculoskeletal, or neuralgic pain